Adjusted Body Weight Calculator

 It's essential to keep in mind that the adjusted body weight calculator is not appropriate in all situations.
 One should only use it when their excess weight comes from adipose tissue.

 For example, many athletes weigh more than their appearance may suggest, and their simple BMIs are theoretically above the healthy level.
 Their "excess" weight comes from lean muscle tissue.
 In this case, AjBW does not apply.
-Also worth mentioning - for such individuals it's recommended to use FFMI, rather than BMI.
+Also worth mentioning - for such individuals, it's recommended to use FFMI, rather than BMI.
+You can explore more by visiting our FFMI calculator and BMI calculator.

 Another case where you should not rely on your adjusted body weight to calculate your needs is during pregnancy.
 If you're expecting a child and you're interested in how it might affect your weight, as well what a healthy diet is for you and your child, please refer to our pregnancy weight gain calculator.